Apar Gupta: Law Practice

-Gupta started out as a commercial litigator in the law firm of Karanjawala & Co., later merged his own firm Accendo Law Partners with Advani & Co. in 2010.
+Gupta started out as a commercial litigator at Karanjawala & Co., and later merged his own firm Accendo Law Partners with Advani & Co. in 2010.
 He was included in the Forbes India 30 under 30 list in 2014.

-Gupta resigned in 2015 to start his own law chamber where he was a lawyer in notable civil liberties and constitutional cases that have digital or technology issues including Shreya Singhal v.
+Gupta resigned in 2015 to start his own law chamber where he represented parties in notable civil liberties and constitutional cases that have digital or technology issues including Shreya Singhal v.
 Union of India (Section 66A), Subramanium Swamy v.
 Union of India (criminal defamation), Gaurav Sureshbhai Vyas v.
 State of Gujarat (Internet Shutdowns), Justice Puttaswamy v.
 Union of India (Right to Privacy and Aadhaar), PUCL v.
-Union of India (Surveillance Reforms), and Anuradha Bhasin v.
-Union of India (Internet Shutdowns).
+Union of India (Surveillance Reforms), Anuradha Bhasin v.
+Union of India (Internet Shutdowns), Indian Kanoon v.
+Karthik Theodore (Right to be Forgotten) and X Corp. v.
+Union of India (Sahyog Censorship Portal).

 He has represented the India Chapter of Friday's for Future when their website was blocked under terrorism charges.
+His representations for journalists include Paranjoy Guha Thakurta and Sucheta Dalal against large corporations in cases of defamation.
+In April 2026, he was a counsel in a case in which the Delhi High Court directed the restoration of a political satirist's suspended social media account.

 Digital Rights Advocacy

 He is a co-founder of the SaveTheInternet.in campaign on net neutrality and SaveOurPrivacy.in campaign for data protection and surveillance reforms.
 After his work on the Section 66A case, he co-authored a study to document compliance with the judgement to discover ongoing cases which continued unconstitutionally against the Supreme Court judgement.
 This was called, "shocking" by the Supreme Court.

-Gupta is the co-founder of the Internet Freedom Foundation (IFF) and was appointed its first executive director from 2018 till November, 2023.
+Gupta is the co-founder of the Internet Freedom Foundation (IFF) and was appointed its first executive director from 2018 till November 2023.
 He resumed the role of IFF's Founder Director in November, 2024.
 For his work at IFF he was awarded the Ashoka Fellowship in 2019 and the Next Now Fellowship.
 Gupta also filed a case as a petitioner against the Ministry of Home Affairs for disclosure of statistical data on surveillance in India.
 He has deposed before a parliamentary committee on the DNA Bill and before a commission inquiring into the use of Pegasus.

-On May 31, 2023, he presented Item #7 at the Annual meeting of shareholders of META Platforms titled as, "Shareholder Proposal Regarding Report on Allegations of Political Entanglement and Content Management Biases in India" that was defeated with 5% votes in its favour.
+On 31 May 2023, he presented Item #7 at the Annual meeting of shareholders of META Platforms titled as, "Shareholder Proposal Regarding Report on Allegations of Political Entanglement and Content Management Biases in India" that was defeated with 5% votes in its favour.
+He frequently works on areas of personal autonomy and rights and has advocated against directive on the mandatory installation of the Sanchar Saathi App and the Broadcasting Bill, 2024 which were rolled back by the Government of India.